-Here's a list of games I like.
+Here's a list of games I like, of various forms.

 In general, I seem to enjoy more difficult games that take a while to really learn well.
 This means the game gets more interesting as you start to get the hang of it.
 This has the disadvantage that they are not so beginner-friendly; not really the kind you can bring to a party with people you don't know.